liangyd/autonomous-bot/README.md

 ## Lane Cruising

 ## Visual SLAM
+Open source will be implemented: ORB-SLAM; Open RatSLAM; OKVIS.

 ## Lidar SLAM
+Open source will be implemented: Hector SLAM; gMapping; Cartographer.

 For Lidar SLAM research, [RPLIDAR A2](https://www.slamtec.com/en/Lidar) is used in this project.